winglang/docsite/blog/2024-01-04-platforms-building-part1.md

 Now that we have built and published our first Wing Custom Platform, the sky is the limit!
 Get out there and start building the Custom Platforms to your hearts content <3 and keep a look out for the next addition to this series on Platform building!

-In the meantime make sure you to join the Wing Slack community: https://t.winglang.io/slack and share what you are working on, or any issues you run into.
+In the meantime make sure you to join the Wing Discord community: https://t.winglang.io/discord and share what you are working on, or any issues you run into.

 Want to read more about Wing Platforms?
 Check out the [Wing Platform Docs](https://www.winglang.io/docs/concepts/platforms)